Making a Murderer: Subject matter

-Making a Murderer details the life of Steven Avery, a man whose family owned an auto salvage yard in Manitowoc County, Wisconsin.
+Making a Murderer details the life of Steven Avery, a man whose family owned an auto salvage yard in Manitowoc County, Wisconsin and the murder of a woman called Teresa Halbach.

 In 1985, Avery was arrested and convicted of the sexual assault of Penny Beerntsen, despite having an alibi.
-After serving 18 years in prison, Avery was exonerated with the aid of the Innocence Project, when the DNA in the case was matched to another man.
-After Avery was released from prison in 2003, he filed a $36 million civil lawsuit against Manitowoc County and several county officials associated with his arrest and conviction.
+After serving 18 years in prison, Avery was exonerated with the aid of the Innocence Project, when the DNA in the case was matched to another man known to police.
+Avery was released in September 2003.

-Two years later, in 2005, Avery was arrested and charged with the murder of Teresa Halbach, a photographer who disappeared after she photographed a vehicle at Avery's salvage yard.
-The handling of the Halbach murder case was highly controversial.
-Steven Avery and his lawyers argued that he had once again been "set up".
+In October 2004, he filed a $36 million civil lawsuit against Manitowoc County and county officials associated with his conviction.
+In November 2005, Avery was arrested and charged with the murder of Teresa Halbach, a photographer who disappeared after she photographed a vehicle at Avery's salvage yard on 31 October 2005.
+The handling of the Halbach murder case is highly controversial.
+Avery and his lawyers argued at his trial in 2007 that he had once again been set up.
 Bloodstains recovered from the interior of Halbach's car matched Avery's DNA.
-Avery maintained that the murder charge was a frameup, promulgated to discredit his pending civil case.
+Avery maintained the murder charge was a frameup, promulgated to discredit his pending civil lawsuit.
 His attorneys accused Manitowoc officials of evidence tampering after a vial of Avery's blood, stored in an evidence locker since the 1985 trial, was found with broken container seals and a puncture hole in the stopper, suggesting that blood from the vial could have been used to plant incriminating evidence in the victim's vehicle.
 The Avery tube contained ethylenediamine-tetraacetic acid (EDTA), which prevents blood coagulation and degradation.
 EDTA is not naturally present in human blood, and the defense argued that if EDTA was found in the crime scene blood, it would prove the blood was planted.
 While the tampering charge was never substantiated, accusations of prosecutorial misconduct have persisted.
-The series further explores issues and procedures in the Manitowoc County Sheriff's Department that led to Avery's original conviction, and suggests that the department had a conflict of interest in investigating Halbach's murder.
+The series explores issues and procedures in the Manitowoc County Sheriff's Department that led to Avery's original conviction, and argues the department had a conflict of interest in investigating Halbach's murder.